Exciting proposals for the Three Cups building and surrounding site in Lyme Regis will be unveiled on Thursday 13 June.

 This will be the second consultation about the Three Cups that owners Palmers Brewery have held in the town.
 At the first, in September 2010, they presented several options for the site.
 For this second stage of the process, they have based their plans on the option that received most public support initially.

-Palmers are inviting the public to view and comment on the latest proposals, before they make a planning application to West Dorset District Council later this summer.
+Palmers are inviting the public to view and comment on the latest proposals.
+After this they make a planning application to West Dorset District Council later this summer.

 Palmers Brewery chairman John Palmer said: ‘The Three Cups is a truly special site at the heart of Lyme Regis.
 Since the last consultation we’ve done a great deal of work with English Heritage, our architects and structural engineers to devise detailed plans that show how we could revive the site economically while conserving its exceptional heritage.’